nino-b/Namaste-React/assignments/episode02/notes.md

 - We must upload on Git package.json and package-lock.json, because they maintain information of what dependencies are necessary for our code.
 - We should add node_modules to .gitignore, because if there are package.json and package-lock.json, we can regenerate node_modules.
 We just need to use command: ```npm install``` and it will recreate node_modules.

-<h1>What is npx?</h1>
-The term "npx" refers to a package runner tool that comes with Node.js.
-When you install Node.js, npx is also installed automatically as part of the Node Package Manager (npm).
-It is used to execute Node packages without having to install them globally.
-This is particularly useful for running packages, testing them, or executing commands from packages not currently installed on your system.